 Knowles, a chemist and an interim dean three months away from stepping down from the post, identified a dearth of scientists and poor student-faculty ratios as problems that should inform the future expansion of FAS.
 As new, high-cost science buildings go up in the North Yard, the stage seems to be set for an influx of scientists and engineers into the Faculty—nearly two years after former FAS dean William C. Kirby unexpectedly slowed Faculty growth.

-, Knowles did not say specifically how many professors should be added in the coming year, and a spokesman said Knowles was unavailable for comment yesterday afternoon.
+In his letter, Knowles did not say specifically how many professors should be added in the coming year, and a spokesman said Knowles was unavailable for comment yesterday afternoon.
 But his letter emphasized faculty hiring that he said will keep FAS “of the first rank” in cutting-edge fields such as genomics and nanotechnology.

 “Looking ahead, a larger Harvard science faculty must comprise a richer mixture of large and small science, of theoretical and experimental research, and of individual research groups and collaborative, boundary-crossing activity,” Knowles wrote.